-Artificial turf (AKA: synthetic turf) in compliance with the Firestone Development Code is only allowed in the rear and side yard, and is limited to 75 percent of those areas.
-At least 25 percent of the rear and side yard is required to be covered with live plant material and must be a permeable surface.
+Artificial turf (AKA: synthetic turf) in compliance with the Firestone Development Code is only allowed in the rear and side yard, and is limited to 75 percent of the total area.
+Where artificial turf is used at least 25 percent of the rear and side yard is required to be covered with live plant material and must be a permeable surface.
 The color must be similar to the geographical area, preferably a blended, multi-color monofilament fiber.
 All artificial turf selections must be approved prior to installation.
 Refer to "Artificial Turf" in the Residential Improvement Guidelines (RIG) for additional information and restrictions.